rendall/one-page-dungeon-navigator/README.md

 Give it a try! [one-map.netlify.app](https://one-map.netlify.app/)

 This project is based on the popular [One Page Dungeon](https://watabou.github.io/dungeon.html).
-One Page Dungeon procedurally generates static maps that you can use in your own projects.
+The One Page Dungeon generator procedurally generates static maps that you can use in your own projects.

 The Dungeon Explorer project converts One Page Dungeon static, graphic maps into mini-games that you can play.